howerj/subleq-nodejs/readme.md

 character to be output.
 You may return negative on failure, but it will not be used by the SUBLEQ VM (output is assumed to succeed).

+The default *putch* callback will swallow characters, doing nothing with them.

 ## get/set getch

 This getter/setter combo allow the setting of the *getch* function